-We spoke to the manager and to two staff members who were knowledgeable in relation to their responsibility in relation to Covid-19.
+We spoke to the manager and to four staff members who were knowledgeable in relation to their responsibility in relation to Covid-19.
 Staff stated they were aware of the guidance in relation to the use of PPE for activities that brought them within two metres of service users.
 Staff were also aware of the need to replace PPE between service users and how to appropriately dispose of used PPE.
 There was evidence that staff had completed training with regards to IPC and they had been provided with clear guidance.
+There was also evidence of a video on YouTube which was disseminated to all staff which focused on the donning (putting on) and doffing (taking off) PPE, double bagging used PPE and the PHA's guidance regarding the 72 hour rule prior to disposing of used PPE.
+Staff also received a newsletter date 21/10/2020 which included information and guidance regarding Covid-19 as well as outlining the 10 best practice guidelines for domiciliary care workers when delivering care and recording and reporting.